Centipedes and Millipedes Removal

 Why you have millipedes in your house

-Millipedes are found outdoors in areas of high moisture and decaying organic matter.
+Centipedes and Millipedes Removal: Millipedes are found outdoors in areas of high moisture and decaying organic matter.
 For example, under trash, grass clippings, mulch, rotting firewood, leaf litter, etc. Out door they feed on decaying plant material.
-Millipedes live outdoors or in damp locations such as greenhouses and hide during the day under leaves.
+Usually millipedes live outdoors or in damp locations such as greenhouses and hide during the day under leaves.
 They are most active at night when the humidity is higher or when dew is present.

 Millipedes are drawn inside during extreme hot weather or excessive rain.
 Once inside they prefer moving to dark and damp places like basement and crawl spaces.